simon-ritchie/apysc/docs_src/source/int_and_number.md

 assert int_2 == 25
 ```

-If you specify a float value to the constructor argument, then a value will be floored:
+If you specify a float value to the constructor argument, then the `Int` class floor a value:

 ```py
 # runnable